Michael Johnson Photo

 Here are the lyrics…

-The Gypsy in the Photograph by Crow Johnson (ASAP)
+The Gypsy in the Photograph by Crow Johnson (ASCAP)

 The gypsy in the photograph